 Civil unrest/Political tension

-In April 2009, Fiji’s Constitution was abrogated.
-Although a new Constitution was promulgated in September 2013, Fiji continues to be ruled by decree.
-The Public Order Act (Amendment) Decree provides extensive powers to the police and military and maintains many of the restrictions and powers of the previous Public Emergency Regulations (PER) which were implemented in April 2009.
-Australians should be aware of restrictions on the freedom of assembly and movement in Fiji, wide powers of detention, arrest and search, and limitations on individuals seeking judicial redress for decisions made by the government under the decree.
+A new constitution was promulgated in September 2013, but Fiji continues to be ruled by decree.
+The police and military retain extensive powers of detention, arrest and search.
+Australians should be aware restrictions remain in place on the freedom of assembly and movement in Fiji, and there are limitations on judicial redress for decisions made by authorities.

 You should avoid military installations, military activity and concentrations of military personnel.

 Robbery, theft and violent assault occur in Fiji, including against tourists and expatriate residents.
-Incidents occur more frequently in urban areas and at night.
-Although most crime is opportunistic, there have been incidents of violent crime such as assault, sexual assault, and robbery in which expatriates and tourists have been targeted.
-You should maintain a high degree of personal security awareness.
-Home invasions also occur, affecting both locals and expatriates.
+Incidents occur more frequently in urban areas and at night, but Australians should maintain a high degree of personal security awareness at all times.
+Although most crime is opportunistic, there have been incidents of violent crime such as assault, sexual assault and robbery in which expatriates and tourists have been targeted.
+Home invasions, sometimes violent, also occur, affecting both locals and expatriates.